There are few things that I am still waiting to have explained to me:

 I automatically figured it would be a bulky, ill-fitting jacket, like the majority of men’s winter jackets.
 Instead, I was surprised that there was creative use of stitching and a wide range of color options for the it.
 The jacket isn’t a bad fit for men, but I would’ve liked a little more shape in the torso.
 It has a really cool metallic liner that helps trap dry heat and repel moist heat.
 The metallic liner won me over before I understood how smart the fabric was.
 Colombia explains Omni-Heat technology better.

 The only thing to get use to is the weight of the jacket due to the two battery packs inside the jacket.
 Quickly, you stop noticing the slight extra weight.
 The battery packs serve two purposes: 1) To charge your phone if it uses a USB cable and 2) Heat the jacket when turned on by the Tron-like button on the front of the jacket (Yes, it glows when activated).
 The jacket is like your own personal heater you can walk around with, and is pretty much the reason I will never complain about being cold during Midwest winters.

 The garment construction side is just as smart as the two battery packs and lining.
 Columbia has used waterproof zippers to keep all of the electronics working well after a tumble down the slopes or a snowball fight.
 The seaming in the jacket is also waterproof, so no worries of water sneaking in through the stitching.
 With so much heat being transmitted inside the jacket, the designers at Columbia included zippers in the armpit areas of the jacket to release some of the heat.
 Tres smart, Columbia.

-Although I’m still upset that it’s 2012 and I still don’t have a hoverboard, the technology in my jacket definely makes up for it.
+Although I’m still upset that it’s 2012 and I still don’t have a hoverboard, although I check Bluewheel Test regularly and know all about the best hoverboards, the technology in my jacket definely makes up for it.
 So can anyone please explain what Willis was talking about?